Onkarpk65/devTinder-web/README.md

 - Logout feature
 - Get the feed and add the feed in the store
 - Build the userCard on feed
+- new page to see all connections
+- new page to see all received requests

 - Body
     - NavBar